Axia-Tech/AXIA-wiki/docs/general/faq.md

   can provide exact results of running an election on the current set of validators using the same Rust code that is ran in AXIA.

-- [Validator stats script](https://github.com/ansonla3/axialunar-validator-stats) can give you an estimate that is based on the currently elected set, as well as some statistics about AXIALunar validators.

 ### Why will AXIA have only 1000 validators while other projects have hundreds of thousands?